-First-time patients can save time during their visit by downloading, printing and completing this patient health care forms in advance.
-The information we request in this form will be extremely valuable to our physicians in providing new patients with the best possible care.
+First-time patients can save time during their visit by downloading, printing and completing the health care form in advance.
+The information requested in this form will be extremely valuable in providing new patients with the best possible care.
 Please bring the completed forms with you to your first appointment.

-During your session, your acupuncturist will thoroughly review the Health History and other patient forms that are provided below or were given to you when you first arrived at the clinic.
+During your session, I will thoroughly review your Health History and other patient forms that are provided here or were given to you when you first arrived at the clinic.
 In reviewing these forms, we will discuss your chief concerns, medical history, lifestyle, other treatments you have tried or are currently using and your goals for treatment.
-We are open to any questions, so don't hesitate to ask.
+I am always open to questions, so please don't hesitate to ask.

 After our discussion we will talk about a course of treatment and then you will receive your first treatment.
 Sterile, disposable needles are placed at acupuncture points that have been chosen specifically for you.
-Once the needles are placed you relax quietly for about 30-45 minutes.
+Once the needles are placed you relax quietly for about 20-30 minutes.
 The majority of patients experience a deep sense of relaxation and often fall asleep during this time and wake up refreshed.
-All acupuncture visits may include the use of adjunctive techniques, such as, moxibustion, cupping, gua sha, tui na, or electro-acupuncture when deemed appropriate, at no additional cost to the patient.
+All acupuncture visits may include the use of adjunctive techniques when deemed appropriate, at no additional cost to the patient.

 With some conditions, patients find immediate relief from their symptoms after acupuncture therapy while others may take a series of treatments.
 An individual treatment plan will be outlined for you, which will provide you with a clear idea of how many acupuncture sessions will be needed, and how often.
-We are not only practitioners of acupuncture; we are trained in a variety of therapeutic services.
-Take a look at all we provide!
+I am not only an acupuncturist; I am trained in a variety of therapeutic services.
+Take a look at all I provide!